Finerestaurant/kicad-mcp-python/README.md

 https://github.com/user-attachments/assets/de6c93dc-8808-4321-827e-ebad0556e7b1

-### Visual Verification for Enhanced Accuracy
+### Enhanced Board Analysis and Action Verification

 https://github.com/user-attachments/assets/ecde3e7d-fe1b-4005-9f00-86e41ec02354

-A key feature of this server is its ability to provide visual feedback to the AI model.
-By generating screenshots of the PCB layout, the model can:

-*   **Confirm Actions**: Visually verify that operations like creating, moving, or modifying components were executed correctly.
-*   **Improve Decision-Making**: Analyze the current visual state of the board to make more informed and context-aware decisions for subsequent tasks.
-This helps prevent errors and allows the model to perform more complex and accurate modifications.
+This server features `AnalyzeTools` for enhanced board analysis.
+A key tool is `get_board_status`, which provides a comprehensive overview of the PCB layout, including screenshots.

+To ensure robust and reliable operations, the server uses an `ActionFlowManager`.
+This manager orchestrates the execution of actions by automatically invoking `get_board_status` both before and after each action.
+This flow provides the AI model with critical context:

+*   **Pre-Action Analysis**: By reviewing the board's state before an action, the model can make better-informed decisions.
+*   **Post-Action Verification**: By comparing the board's state before and after the action, the model can visually confirm that the operation was successful and achieved the desired outcome.

+This automated verification process significantly improves the accuracy and reliability of automated PCB design tasks.